hweecat/hweecat.github.io/goals.md

 My goal for 2021 is to:

 1. Speak at PyCon 2021 (I can dream, right?)
+    - Standby :sadface:

 2. Deliver talks in 4 tech conferences locally and internationally
+    - Tally: 1

 3. Pass CKAD exam by August 2021
+    - Bought course on Udemy with hands-on exercises

 4. Enhance my Github portfolio with meaningful side projects that demonstrate end-to-end data solutions